What We Do

 Spring Flower and Garden Show

 This multi-day show is our main fundraiser and a significant educational opportunity for the community.
 At this annual show, vendors display their wares and share their gardening, landscaping and home horticulture knowledge.
 We also conduct several seminars / clinics during the show.
 Click here to learn about the 2019 show.
-Click here to learn about the 2020 show, "Flower, Lawn and Garden Show".
+Click here to learn about the 2020 show, "Flower, Lawn and Garden Show" that had to be cancelled because of COVID-19.
+Click here to learn about the 2021 show.

 Fall Gardeners Festival

 This free day of learning from experts from UT, Nursery and MG’s (in their field).
 Multiple topics chosen for the home gardener are presented under tents throughout the gardens, along with wagon tours of the facility, opportunities to shop from garden vendors, educational exhibits, food and so much more.
 A great opportunity for learning, networking, and seeing the Plateau Discovery Gardens.
-Click here to learn more about the current year festival details.
+Click here to learn more about the 2019 festival (the 2020 event had to be cancelled due to COVID-19).
+We hope to be able to hold this event in 2021.

 Community Garden Design and Training